qyber-black/Code-MRSNet/README.md

 #### Folders and Git Submodules

-The benchmark dataset is in `data/bechmark/` and the basis sets in `data/basis` and the best models for distribution in `data/model-dist`.
+The benchmark dataset is in `data/bechmark` and the basis sets in `data/basis` and the best models for distribution in `data/model-dist`.
 All these folders are git submodules and installed with the procedure above.
 They are generally required to run MRSNet.

-By default, networks are stored in `data/models/` along with some basic analytics and the simulated spectra are stored in `data/sim-spectra`.
+By default, networks are stored in `data/models` along with some basic analytics and the simulated spectra are stored in `data/sim-spectra`.
 Usually these folders are empty on installation.
-There are two git repistories on qyber.black with some data for these folders, generated for the publications, etc.:
+There are two git repositories on qyber.black with some data for these folders, generated for the publications, etc.: